FTI PROGRAM:

 - Please arrive on time to participate.

-- Attendance is highly encouraged as there may be important information communicated to you for the events of the day.
+- Attendance is highly encouraged as we communicate essential information to you for the events of the day.

-- If your group would like to volunteer for color guard, please see the Program Director or Camp Director at the Friday evening leaders meeting.
+- If your unit would like to volunteer for color guard, please see the Program Director or Camp Director at the Friday evening leaders meeting.

 - Saturday evening at TBA.